 - Push back against traditional gender expectations that encourage girls to be nice at all costs.
 Pay attention to what we’re modeling for our girls in our language and our behavior—and the cost of what we’re teaching.
 Powerful, brave girls don’t always fit into traditional roles, and we have to be mindful of our responses when girls behave in unexpected ways.
 Make space for the full range of human emotions and the myriad ways that femininity is expressed.

 - Help boys understand the roles they play.
-Emerging sexuality for cisgender girls can add a new dimension to power struggles between boys and girls, and between girls competing over boys.
+Emerging sexuality for heterosexual and bisexual girls can add a new dimension to power struggles between boys and girls, and between girls competing over boys.
 And slut shaming and sexual misbehavior change the power dynamic between girls no matter their sexual identities.
 By giving boys new ways of relating to the girls around them in terms of consent and bodily autonomy, we make room for them to generate new, healthier rules for relationships.

 - Most importantly, however, we as educators must begin by refusing to accept that “girl drama” is unavoidable.
 This work begins with us, but it can serve all of the students in our care.